-Section 904(a)(3) of the FD&C Act (Reporting of Harmful and Potentially Harmful Constituents (HPHCs)) states that quantities of HPHCs in deemed tobacco products (including E-Cigarettes and E-liquids) must be reported by November 8th 2019.
+Section 904(a)(3) of the FD&C Act (Reporting of Harmful and Potentially Harmful Constituents (HPHCs)) states that quantities of HPHCs in deemed tobacco products (including E-Cigarettes and E-liquids) must be reported 6 or 9 months* following publication of final guidance, or 90 days prior to marketing for products entering the market after the publication of final guidance.

 There are currently 29 HPHCs defined for ENDS or vapor products.
-Selecting the right laboratory to conduct your testing will be key in ensuring your products remain on the market after November 8th 2019.
+Selecting the right laboratory to conduct your testing will be key in ensuring your products remain on the market after the compliance deadline.

 At Broughton Nicotine Services we have developed a suite of fully validated test methods that will generate the test data you require for your HPHC submission.
 Our industry and regulatory knowledge, coupled with our customer centric approach will ensure that you get the data you need on time with the minimum of fuss.